 Hunters and fishermen use smaller blades for skinning and cleaning meat.
 Overall, bowies are known to be large blades so evaluate your intended usage and choose the right knife for the job.

 Many people buy knives just by looking at their handle alone.
 It’s really not that hard to be impressed with a knife just by seeing its handle.
 For the most part, handles are made with aesthetic purposes in mind.
-However, it’s not strictly just to make the blade look handsome but it’s for grip and comfort as well.
+However, it’s not strictly just to make the blade look handsome, but it’s for grip and comfort as well.

 A bowie with a beautiful handle will not serve you well if it fails to provide a solid grip, it may even end up in injuries.
 Some handles also serve a special purpose like for example how antlers and stacked wood feel great in the hands during colder climates.
 The best rule of thumb is to take the grip yourself and determine how it feels in your hands.

 Another thing that buyers should check when buying a bowie knife is the tang.
 The tang is the part of the knife that connects the blade to the handle.
-Bowie knives in general are large including the blades, so it needs a full tang to prevent the blade from breaking at the hilt especially during intensive tasks.
-For knife collectors intending to display their knives, a full tang might not be necessary.
+Bowie knives in general are large including the blade, so it needs a full tang to prevent the blade from breaking at the hilt, especially during intensive tasks.

 You need something to protect your knife from the elements as well as to keep it sharp so it’s also important that you invest in a good sheath.
-Not much can be said here except to make sure you get a good quality sheath preferably something that’s made of leather or synthetic material.
+Not much can be said here except to make sure you get a good quality sheath, preferably something that’s made of leather or synthetic material.

 Again, buying a bowie knife is not just about picking the sharpest or the most eye-catching one.
 You have to take several factors into account to ensure you end up with a knife that best fits your needs.

 Now that you are aware about which features to look for in a bowie knife, we’ll take the liberty of recommending some of the best blades that money can buy.
 Regardless of your needs and requirements, we guarantee that these knives are worth looking into.
-Without further ado, here are top bowie knife picks:
+Without further ado, here are top bowie knife picks.

 Weight: 16 oz